 8) Each tub must have a tow point securely attached in a central fixed position on the bow.
 The tow point must be of a solid structure capable of supporting the tub under tow when it is fully immersed in water.

 9) Each entry must have at least 3 cubic feet of flotation (NOT including the fuel tank).
 The flotation may be foam, air cavity, cork, or any suitable material, but must remain an integral and permanent part of the entry.

-1) The largest engine allowed for use on a tub is 10 horsepower motor as stated in the manufacturers published specifications.
+1) The largest engine allowed for use on a tub is under 10 horsepower motor as stated in the manufacturers published specifications.

 2) When a tub is equipped with a steering system, all parts to the throttle must be factory Original Equipment Manufacturer (OEM) except in the case of non traditional marine engine installations. ie: inboards